yapl-language/documentation/src/content/docs/installation.md

 # Installation

-YAPL is available as a TypeScript/JavaScript library that can be used in both Node.js and browser environments.
+YAPL is available as a TypeScript/JavaScript library that can be used in both Node.js and browser environments, while the latter not makes much sense for most people.

 ## Prerequisites